sbm-it/WebTeam/statusReports.md

 Due every week by 9:00am Monday.
 If Monday falls on a holiday, then it's due by Tuesday @ 9:00am.

 ### Where
-Electronic copies are to be uploaded and stored @ [GitHub Share](https://github.com/sbm-it/WebTeam/tree/master/status)
+Electronic copies are to be uploaded and stored @ [Google Drive](https://drive.google.com/drive/folders/0B7qhM3K0Ga9SUm5xOUw4WnNjazg)